sprutton1/assessment-ie3/ASSESSMENT.md

 Just continuing along here, adding `npm build` to our setup.
 Included tasks to run both builds simultaneously.
 I changed the backend test workflow to better reflect that it is CI now as we test and build.
 Made a separate build for frontend even though there are no tests (shame).

+### Pushing images

+I chose Dockerhub as my artifact store as I happen to have an account there.
+I also changed the images to point at my user so I can push images.
+The pipelines just push over the latest image.
+If I have time, we'll do this with proper versioning, but it didn't seem super salient at the moment.